FlorentAvellaneda/InferDT/README.md

 **Accuracy BinOCT**: Accuracy of algorithm from https://github.com/SiccoVerwer/binoct

-### Bessiere, Hebrard, and O'Sullivan Datasets
+### Mouse

-We used dataset Mouse that the authors Bessiere, Hebrard and O'Sullivan shared with us.
+We used dataset [Mouse](https://raw.githubusercontent.com/FlorentAvellaneda/InferDT/master/data/mouse.csv) that the authors Bessiere, Hebrard and O'Sullivan shared with us.
 Each entry in rows DT\_size and DT\_depth corresponds to the average over 100 runs.
 The first columns correspond to the name of each algorithm used.
 The next three columns correspond to inferring a decision tree from the whole dataset.
 The last column corresponds the 10-fold cross-validations.

 | Algorithm                                                    |   Time   |  k   |  n   | Accuracy |
 | ------------------------------------------------------------ | :------: | :--: | :--: | :------: |